Skip to content

 Note

 Keep in mind that when decoding into a smaller integer type, the value may not fit.
-For example, when an AES70 method is defined to receive a value of type OcaInt64, using an int16_t could result in a different result.
-It is therefore recommended to use the integer of correct size, e.g. int64_t.
+For example, when an AES70 method is defined to receive a value of type OcaInt64, using an int16_t could result in a different value.
+It is therefore recommended to use the integer of the correct size, e.g. int64_t.

 OcaFloat32, OcaFloat64#